Questions You Should Ask Before Building Your New Website

 7. What CMS do you build in?

 A CMS or Content Management System is the website platform.
-Common ones are Wix, Squarespace, Shopify, or WordPress It’s really important to understand if you need your website platform to integrate with other systems (from your email service provider through to any lead generation software, or even how you plan on taking payment).
+Common ones are Wix, Squarespace, Shopify, or WordPress.
+It’s really important to understand if you need your website platform to integrate with other systems (from your email service provider through to any lead generation software, or even how you plan on taking payment).
 It also allows you a variety of ways to monetise your site, so be sure to look at what you want your website to achieve, and how much control you have with each platform.
 WordPress allows you more flexibility when it comes to functionality and does integrate with a lot of other applications.
 Speaking of functionality, this is the next area to be clear on before you sign on the dotted line.

 WHAT DO YOU NEED YOUR WEBSITE BUILD TO DO FOR YOUR BUSINESS?

-What Do You Need Your Website To Do For Your Business The right CMS is important when you are developing your website.
+The right CMS is important when you are developing your website.
 Good web design can help reduce double handling- automation and integration are your friends, here.
 Understanding what systems across marketing, finance and operations are required and how they integrate can help save you time and money, and future development headaches.
 Having clarity around the following questions will help you determine what success looks like functionally.

 1. What systems will make your customer to cash process effective?